banner

 Basionym: Echinocactus bicolor Galeotti ex Pfeiffer, Abbild.
 Beschr.
 Cact.
-2: pl.
+2: Pl.
 25 (1848).

 Lectotype: Abbild.
 Beschr.
 Cact.
 2: Pl.
-25 (1848).
+25 (1848), E.F.
+Anderson, Bradleya 5: 59 (1987).

 Synonyms: Echinocactus bicolor Galeotti ex Pfeiffer, Abbild.
 Beschr.
 Cact.
-2: pl.
+2: Pl.
 25 (1848).
-Thelomastus bicolor Fric, in Kreuzinger, Verzeichnis 10 (1935).
+Thelomastus bicolor Frič, in Kreuzinger, Verzeichnis 10 (1935), nom. illeg.
 Ferocactus bicolor (Galeotti ex Pfeiffer) N. P. Taylor, Cact.
 Succ.
 J. Gr .Brit.
 41: 30 (1979).
 Echinocactus rhodophthalmus Hooker, Bot.
 Mag.
 76: pl.
 4486 (1850).
 Echinocactus rhodophthalmus var. ellipticus Hooker, Bot.
 Mag.
 78: pl.
 4634 (1852).
 Echinocactus ellipticus Lemaire, Jard.
 Fleur.
 3: pl.
 270 (1853).
 Echinocactus bicolor var. schottii Engelm., Proc.
 Amer.
 Acad.
 3: 277 (preprint 1856).
 Echinocactus schottii Small, Fl.
 Southeast U. S. 814 (1903).
 Thelocactus bicolor schottii Davis ex Backeb., Die Cactacecae V: 2809 (1961), nom. inval.
 Thelocactus bicolor var. schottii Krainz, Die Kakteen, Lfg.
 18 (1961).
 Echinocactus bicolor var. montemorelanos Weber, Dict.
 Hort.
 Bois 465 (1896), nom. nud.
 Echinocactus bicolor var. tricolor Schumann, Gesambt.
 Kakt.
 303 (1898).
 Thelocactus bicolor var. texensis Backeb., Die Cact.
 6: 3872 (1962), nom. inval.
 Thelocactus bicolor var. huizachensis Kladiwa & Fittkau, nom. prov., in Krainz, Die Kakteen.
 CVIII b.
 1. IV.
 (1975).
 Thelocactus bicolor var. commodus Haas, Kakt. and.
 Sukk.
 39: 86 (1988).
 Thelocactus bicolor ssp. commodus (Haas) Doweld, Sukkulenty 1: 30 (1999).
 Thelocactus bicolor ssp. zwakii Chvastek & Halda, Acta Mus.
 Richnov.
 Sect. nat.
 7: 38 (2000).

 Description

 Stem single, ovoidal, 8-20 cm tall, 5-12 cm wide.
 Ribs 8, distinct.
 Tubercles rounded.
 Areoles with glands.
 Central spines 3-4, 15-75 mm long, ochre to reddish, straight, acicular.
 Radial spines 8-18, 10-30 mm long, ochre to reddish, straight, acicular.
 Flowers 55-110 mm wide, magenta with a red throat.
+Seeds 1.9 x 1.4 mm, testa cells convex with a verrucose surface sculpture.

 Distribution